KiraResari/ceal-chronicler-f/Protocol.md

     * Also, since I can't fathom needing a third type of command processor, I think it's okay if we have this duality here for now
       * Maybe I could unite them into one class that takes both types of commands and delegates those, to dedicated sub-classes, but I think that would only make things more confusing
 * Next, I want to implement one of the reasons why I actually did this: Namely forward/backward navigation buttons
+  * Alright, those now work too!
+And with minimal effort too!